-- u machine: user
+-u[machine:]user

 Any mail goes to the named user on machine.
-The default machine is the machine on which rcp is invoked.
+The default machine is the system on which rcp is invoked.

-Rcp is useful for transferring small numbers of files across the network.
+The rcp command is useful for transferring small numbers of files across the network.
 The network consists of daemons that periodically awaken and send files from one system to another.
-The network must be be installed using netutil(C) before rcp can be used.
-Also, to enable transfer of files from a remote system, the line rcp=/usr/bin/rcp must be added to the default file fetc/default/micnet on the systems in the network.
+The network must be installed using netutil(C) before rcp can be used.
+Also, to enable transfer of files from a remote system, the line:

+'''

+rcp=/usr/bin/rcp

+'''